MTA Arts & Design

 Arts & Design invites new media artists to create digital artwork for MTA’s Fulton Center, and digital display network as opportunities arise.
 New Media artists who are interested in being considered may submit applications via Submittable during the annual Open Call.

-MTA Music Auditions
+MTA Music Audition

 Arts & Design produces and exhibits photography through our Photography program.
 Artwork must relate to New York City, its neighborhoods or transit system and be suitable for diverse audiences.
-Photographers who want to be considered may send an email with the Photography" program area noted in the subject line to Arts & Design.
+Photographers who want to be considered may send an email with the Photography program area noted in the subject line to Arts & Design.